Casio Wave Ceptor: Locations

-Watches receive the 77.5kHz DCF77 at Mainflingen.
+Watches can receive either the 60kHz MSF at Anthorn or the 77.5kHz DCF77 at Mainflingen.

 As an example, Casio Wave Ceptors using modules 3353 and 3354, such as the WVA-440, can tune to signals from both DCF77 (Germany) and MSF (UK).
 The two submodels use the same electronics module, but with a soldered jumper selecting preferential tuning first to DCF77, or to MSF.
 This is default behaviour after a factory reset; the user can choose to use either one of the two transmitters with either module, although this limits use when travelling within Europe.